Ebski/Algorithm-Data-Structure-Exam/2 - Bags, Queues and Stacks/readme.md

 # Bags, Queues and Stacks

 Bags, Queues and Stacks are all fundamental data types.
-They are used to store a collection of objects, and all have the same functionality.
-They should all have the operations insert, remove, iterate, count and test if empty.
+They are used to store a collection of objects, and all have the same functionality. queues and stacks should have the operations insert, remove, iterate, count and test if empty.
+Bag is simpler and should just have add and then a way to iterate through all items in the bag.
 The difference between them is how we insert and how we remove the objects in the respective collections.

 ### Bags

+Bags are the simples datatypes.
+They work exactly like a bag in the way that we throw stuff in there and are not really interested in how they land.
+What we are interested in is to iterate through the bag at some point to find all the data down there.
+To do this with an Array is extremely simple.
+We have an array, an add method, a resize method, a count method and an Iterate method.

+C# implementation can be found [here]().

+We can also implement a bag using a Linked List.
+As with the array this is also very easy.
+We create a nested inner class called Node, has a reference to a node called first, and every time we add a Node we just add it to the front of the List.
+We then also have an iterator that can go through the linked list and print everything in the bag.

+C# implementation can be found [here]().

 ### Queues